Best Apple Watch Alternatives Android Central 2021

 - No app store whatsoever

-Finding a smartwatch isn't hard.
-They're plenty of them available.
-It's finding the one that you think will fit best on your wrist and in your lifestyle that proves to be the most elusive.
+Finding the best Android smartwatch isn't hard when plenty of them are available.
+It's finding the one you think will fit best on your wrist and in your lifestyle that proves to be the most elusive.
 The Apple Watch carries a reputation as being the example to follow, but that's also a matter of taste and personal preference.
 That's what this list is all about.
-The Samsung Galaxy Watch Active 2 offers the best in integration, user experience, and durability currently available as an alternative.

 Credits — The team that worked on this guide